 2.1.
-The Committee is invited to comment on, and subject to amendment, recommend to the Board, the annual review of the Systems of Internal Control.
+The Audit and Assurance Committee recommends to the Board that it approves the attached annual review of the Systems of Internal Control.

 3. Background

 - 3.1.
 The Scottish Public Finance Manual (SPFM) is published by the Scottish Ministers to provide guidance on the proper handling and reporting of public funds.
 The Manual sets out the relevant financial requirements, promotes good practice and high standards of propriety. - 3.2.
 The SPFM is applicable to GCRB (and the Glasgow Colleges) and includes guidance on the systems of internal control within public bodies. - 3.3.
 Accountable Officers are required to prepare governance statements as part of the annual report and financial statements for which they are responsible.
 To enable governance statements to be approved, the Accountable Officer requires assurances on the maintenance and review of systems of internal control. - 3.4.
 Internal systems comprise the whole network of systems established in an organisation to provide assurance that organisational objectives will be achieved, with particular reference to: - risk management; - the effectiveness of operations; - the economical and efficient use of resources; - compliance with applicable policies, procedures, laws and regulations; - safeguards against losses, including those arising from fraud, irregularity or corruption; and - the integrity and reliability of information and data. - 3.5.
 However, the existence of policies and procedures does not guarantee that effective controls are in place to manage the risks.
 Effective monitoring and review are key components of an effective system of risk management and internal control. - 3.6.
 The Board, and its Committees, receive reports during the year and these reports specify the risks relating to the specific report.
 In reviewing these reports, the Board consider how the risks have been assessed, how they have been managed or mitigated, and the implications for the overall strategy.